imrofayel/youtube-d/README.md

 4. **そうそう** you good to go.
 Run `python app.py` and download unlimited videos.

+⚠️ Dependencies could be outdated in `requirements.txt` so update these manually.

 It's open-source under **MIT**.

 *Here's the screenshot btw.*